 Why are the folks at Colto so fabulous?
 They listen to their customers and are constantly striving to make things better for kids around the globe.
 When their newest app, ABC Gurus, came out, we at TWA requested a HOME button to make it easier to navigate within the app.
 Colto responded in record time, and now this outrageously fun app has something to bring us home if we need it.
 And with that, I tip my hat – now should it be the party hat or the bowler? – To Colto!
 Thanks!

 ABC Gurus is a great app to add to your toolbox.
-It is laugh out loud fun, and helps little ones retain the material in a smart way.
+It is laughing out loud funny and helps little ones retain the material in a smart way.
 Colto has done their research and stands behind their product.
 It is highly recommended for preschoolers or those learning their letters and sounds.
-It can also serve as a great beginning handwriting app, and one that facilitates the creative expression of ideas.
+It can also serve as a great beginning handwriting app and one that facilitates the creative expression of ideas.

 About the Author

 Jo Booth has been an Occupational Therapist for over 30 years and currently works in Pediatrics with early intervention.
 She sees kids newly diagnosed on the spectrum as well as medically fragile kids.
 She loves to move, explore and play every day; so that “her kids” grow up to be healthy independent learners.